SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 Our backup script will leverage the AWS CLI to perform the upload to the S3 bucket, so it needs to be installed on the VM.

-Connect to the MongoDB VM using your SSH keypair:
+Connect to the MongoDB VM using your SSH key pair:

 ```
 ssh ubuntu@<your-vm-public-ip>